 For many people who depend on their licenses to get back and forth to work and school, having a valid license is a must to maintain their livelihoods and their households.

 If you are not able to remit the fees needed to carry out this process or if you are found to be ineligible to receive your license back on the 11th day, then you are able to pick up your license from the appropriate courthouse on the 31st day after being cited with said offense.
 You will have to pay a reinstatement fee before your license will be given back to you.

-I would highly recommend that you speak with a licensed attorney if you ever find yourself charged with DWI.
-In addition, if you are a CDL holder, then you know the devastating effects that a DWI or other traffic related convictions pose to your elevated license status.
+We would highly recommend that you speak with a licensed attorney if you ever find yourself charged with DWI.
+In addition, if you are a CDL holder, then you know the devastating effects that a DWI or other traffic-related convictions pose to your elevated license status.

-For students or individuals who are not US citizens, but may have the intent to become citizens of the USA, know that although I am not an immigration attorney, I will be cognizant of your immigration status because I recognize the negative consequences that can result if you are convicted of misdemeanors and more serious offenses.
+For students or individuals who are not U.S. citizens, but may have the intent to become citizens of the USA, know that although we are not immigration attorneys, we will be cognizant of your immigration status because we recognize the negative consequences that can result if you are convicted of misdemeanors and more serious offenses.

-So whether you are a high school student or a student attending UNC Charlotte, Johnson C. Smith, Metropolitan College, Central Piedmont Community College, Charlotte School of Law, Davidson College, Belmont Abbey, ECPI College of Technology, Kings College, New Horizons Computer Learning Centers of Charlotte, Kaplan College, Strayer University, University of Phoenix – Charlotte, etc., and you have been charged with an offense in Mecklenburg County or Cabarrus County, please contact my office to discuss your charges and your options by calling 704-269-4223.
+So whether you are a high school student or a student attending UNC Charlotte, Johnson C. Smith University, Metropolitan College, Central Piedmont Community College, Charlotte School of Law, Davidson College, Belmont Abbey, ECPI University, King's College, New Horizons Computer Learning Center of Charlotte, Kaplan College, Strayer University, University of Phoenix-Charlotte, etc., and you have been charged with an offense in Mecklenburg County or Cabarrus County, please contact us office to discuss your charges and your options by calling 704-269-4223.